UVM-CBI/bench/README.md

 # tasks
-Small projects and tasks for students in the CBI
+Small projects and tasks for students and staff in the CBI